heig-vd-dai-course/heig-vd-dai-course/08-evaluation-1/PRESENTATION.md

 [Web][web] · [PDF][pdf]

-<small>L. Delafontaine and H. Louis, with the help of ChatGPT.</small>
+<small>L. Delafontaine and H. Louis, with the help of AI tools.</small>

 <small>This work is licensed under the [CC BY-SA 4.0][license] license.</small>